Errors

 Oracle

-The Oracle backend can also throw the instances of the oracle_soci_error, which is publicly derived from soci_error and has an additional public err_num_ member containing the Oracle error code:
+The Oracle backend can throw the instances of the oracle_soci_error, which is publicly derived from soci_error and overrides get_backend_error_code() to return the Oracle error code:

 int main()